News | Thursday, 11th October 2018

 The main events of Encountering Corpses IV include:

-- Dr Gethin Evans, Principal Lecturer in the School of Healthcare Science at Manchester Metropolitan, will demonstrate digital autopsy tables to the public
+- Dr Gethin Evans, Principal Lecturer in the Department of Life Sciences at Manchester Metropolitan, will demonstrate digital autopsy tables to the public

 - David Garbutt, from Salford University’s School of Health and Society and Michaela Barnard from the University of Manchester, will present their co-created EndOLSim project

 - Kathryn Smith, from Liverpool John Moores University, will talk about and exhibit facial reconstructions and related artworks from their FaceLab projects

 - Keynote speeches in experts in death, the digital and synthetic humans, including Associate Professor Erin E. Edwards, from Miami University and author of ‘The Modernist Corpse’, and Dr John Troyer, from the University of Bath’s Centre for Death and Society (CDAS).